Receive Our Newsletter

-is Vice-President of the British Society for Middle Eastern Studies and Chairman of the Banipal Trust for Arab Literature.
-Until his retirement in 2012 he was Professor of Arabic and Head of the Arabic Department at Durham University, UK.
+Until his retirement in 2012 Paul Starkey was Professor of Arabic and Head of the Arabic Department at Durham University, UK.

-He is a contributing editor of Banipal.
-In 2007-8 he was a judge of the inaugural year of the International Prize for Arabic Fiction.
+He is a contributing editor of Banipal magazine of Modern Arab Literature, and has been Chair of the Banipal Trust for Arab Literature since it was established in 2004.
+In 2007-8 he was a judge in the inaugural year of the International Prize for Arabic Fiction.